sek034/Impact-of-Number-of-Nutritions/README.md

 ---

 We calculated the p-value to be approximately 0.0, which is less than the significance value we chose, 0.05.
-Therefore, we **reject the null hypothesi**s** that the missingness of `rating` column does not depend on calories.
+Therefore, we **reject the null hypothesis** that the missingness of `rating` column does not depend on calories.
 Since we can conclude that the missingness of `rating` **does** depend on calories, we can say that the missingness of `rating` is **MAR** as it depends another column which is `calories`.

+#### 2. Rating and Minutes

+**Null hypothesis**: The missingness of `rating` column does not depend on minutes.

+**Alnernative hypothesis**: The missingness of `rating` column does depend on minutes.

+**Test Statistics**: The absolute mean difference between two distributions of rating and minutes.

+Similarly, we constructed a plot that indicates distributions of minutes with and without the presence of rating below.

+---

+We performed a permutaion test by first calculating the observed test statistic - which is the absolute mean difference in `minutes` between the group of recipes with ratings and the group without ratings.
+We got 51.451 as the observed test statistic.

+We generated 1000 simulation results for each absolute difference by performing permutation testing to shuffle the missingness of rating 1000 times.

+The empirical distribution of the absolute difference in minutes means over 1000 permutations is plotted below; our observed test statistic is indicated by the red line.

+---

+We calculated the p-value to be approximately 0.109, which is greater than the significance value we chose, 0.05.
+Therefore, we **fail to reject the null hypothesis** that the missingness of `rating` column does not depend on minutes.
+Since we can conclude that the missingness of `rating` **does not** depend on minutes, we can say that the missingness of `rating` is **MCAR** as it doesn't depend on another column or the values themselves.